SURIAPRAKASH1/nano_gpt/README.md

-# _nano_gpt_
+# nanoGPT

-    *the simpled version of the gpt .it's it uses same architecture as gpt and we can train and optionally we can import trained weight of the gpt2*
+   *the simpled version of the gpt .it uses same architecture as GPT and we can train and optionally we can import trained weight of the GTP2*